 Identify your Goals

-There is no denying that ads exchanges are effective in delivering personalized ads.
-But they can be prone to fraud due to the network of connectors and resellers.
+There is no denying that ad exchanges are effective in delivering personalized ads.
+However they can be prone to fraud due to the network of connectors and resellers.

 In the programmatic realm, impressions need to pass through multitudes of platforms before they finally reach their destination, which vary in safety standards.

 This can lead to misrepresented ad placements, misattributed clicks, and non-safe creatives on reputable websites.